Julia Mancuso

-Julia Marie Mancuso (born March 9, 1984) is a retired American World Cup alpine ski racer, Olympic gold medalist and podcast host.
+Julia Marie Mancuso (born March 9, 1984) is an American retired World Cup alpine ski racer, Olympic gold medalist and podcast host.
 She won the giant slalom at the 2006 Winter Olympics, and was the silver medalist in both downhill and combined in 2010, and the bronze medalist in the combined in 2014.
 She has also won five medals (two silver and three bronze) at the World Championships and seven races in regular World Cup competition.
 Her four Olympic medals are the most ever for a female American alpine skier.

 Racing career

 Mancuso made her World Cup debut at the age of 15 at Copper Mountain, Colorado, on November 20, 1999.
 She was scouted by Patrick Rooney.
 Mancuso scored her first World Cup points (top-30 finish) during the 2001 season.
 While Mancuso often struggled in World Cup races over the next few seasons, she enjoyed exceptional success at the Junior World Championships, winning a record eight medals, including five golds in 2002, 2003 and 2004.
 She was selected for the 2002 Winter Olympics at the age of 17, where she finished 13th in the combined event.

 Mancuso's World Cup results improved dramatically during the 2005 season, as she climbed to ninth place overall from 55th place in 2004.
 At the 2005 World Championships, she won bronze medals in both the super-G and the giant slalom competitions.
 She took her first World Cup podium by finishing second in a super-G in Cortina d'Ampezzo in 2006.
 Her gold medal at the 2006 Turin Winter Olympics was unexpected, as she had just three podiums (finishing events in the top three) that season, though all were within weeks of the Olympics.
 Only one of those podiums was in giant slalom, a third place in the final GS race before the Olympics.

 Mancuso won the race despite ongoing pain in her right knee, which was finally traced to hip dysplasia.
 She would finish the 2006 season in eighth place, including podium finishes in three races, although she could sometimes barely walk by season's end.

 At the start of the off-season, Mancuso endured arthroscopic surgery on her right hip to remove an inch-long bone spur on the ball of the joint.
 After several months off skis, she resumed training with the U.S. team in August, at their summer ski camp in South America.
 By the start of the 2007 season, she was almost fully recovered.